 Each employee is asked to assess his/her training needs.
-Supervisors meet with their division directors, and training is requested as needed.
-EPMS employee evaluations also assist in identifying strong and weak points in the Department's training systems.
-DCA also employed a "Job Satisfaction Survey" in FY12 to ascertain staff perspectives in this area and others.
+Supervisors meet with their Division directors, and training is requested as needed.
+EPMS employee evaluations and the Mid-Year Reviews also assist in identifying strong and weak points in the Department's training systems.
+DCA also employs a "Job Satisfaction Survey" in to ascertain staff perspectives in this area and others.